schaecsn/homebrew-tap/README.md

 ## How do I install xv?

-A homebrew tap for John Bradley's classic picture viewer xv.
+This git repository is a homebrew tap for John Bradley's classic picture viewer xv.

 ![xv screenshot](./assets/xv.png)

-To install it, run `brew install schaecsn/tap/xv` or `brew tap schaecsn/tap` followed by `brew install xv`.
+To install xv from this git repository, run `brew install schaecsn/tap/xv` or `brew tap schaecsn/tap` followed by `brew install xv`.

 ## Homebrew Documentation